-From giant wrinkly dogs to toy breeds with perky expressions, you can agree that pups are downright adorable, making it impossible to pick favorites.
-While all of these pets are cute, there are a few unique dog breeds that are extraordinarily magnificent.
+From giant wrinkly pups to toy breeds with perky expressions, everyone can agree that dogs are magnificent, making it impossible to pick favorites.
+While all canines are cute, there are a few unique dog breeds that are extraordinarily adorable.

-Check out 15 of the cutest dog breeds around, learn what makes people love these pups, discover a little about their dispositions, and find out which of these pretty dogs might be perfect for you.
+Check out this collection of the cutest dog breeds around.
+Find out what makes people love these pups, learn about their dispositions, and figure out which of these pretty dogs might be perfect for you.

 The 15 Cutest Dog Breeds